eclipse-kuksa/kuksa-databroker/doc/kuksa_analysis/kuksa_use_cases.md

 ## UC3
-    Title: Signal Consumer actuates on an actuator.
+    Title: The consumer wants to set the value of an actuator signal.

     Status: 🟢